 To construct the refined grading on $\sla(\slz)$, we first choose a base idempotent $s_0$ in $\sla(\slz)$.
 Then for every idempotent $s$, choose a grading element $\psi(s)=(k,\alpha)\in G'(\slz)$ such that $M_*(\partial\alpha)=s-s_0$.
 For an algebra element $a$ with left idempotent $s$ and right idempotent $t$, we set It is easy to check that this element lies in $G(\slz)$ and that the two conditions on the grading are satisfied.

 Similarly, we can ``refine'' the grading on the bordered invariants to use $G(\slz)$ rather than $G'(\slz)$.
 We will omit the details here.

 We will not perform any detailed grading computations in this paper, but will simply note that all such computations can be done combinatorially from the Heegaard diagram.
-Given a module (or bimodule) $M$ of any type, after choosing a relative gradings of generators on $M$, grading imposes a constraint on what kind of terms can appear in the $A_\infty$ or type $D$ action on $M$.
-In particular, it imposes the following constraint that is otherwise only available from the Heegaard diagram: if a region in a diagram with two boundaries touches the boundaries at intervals $i$ and $i'$, respectively, then for all arrows in the algebra action, the total multiplicity at $i$ and at $i'$ must be the same.
-Such constraints are crucial to establishing uniqueness properties of bimodule invariants, to be discussed in the following subsections.
+For a module (or bimodule) $M$ of any type, grading imposes a constraint on what kind of arrows can appear in the $A_\infty$ or type $D$ action on $M$.
+One such constraint is as follows: if a domain in a Heegaard diagram with two boundary components touches the two boundaries at intervals $i$ and $i'$, respectively, then for each arrow in the algebra action of a bimodule corresponding to that Heegaard diagram, its multiplicities at $i$ and at $i'$ must be the same.
+Such constraints are crucial in establishing uniqueness properties of bimodule invariants, to be discussed in the following sections.